XRPLF/xrpl-dev-portal/ripplerest_api.md

 The `ripple-rest` API makes it easy to access the Ripple system via a RESTful web interface.
 In this section, we will cover the concepts you need to understand, and get you started accessing the API and learning how to use it.

-While there are other API's to use with Ripple (i.e. Accessing the `rippled` server directly via a web socket), this documentation is meant only for the `ripple-rest` API as this is the high-level API recommended for working with Ripple and some of the endpoints provide abstractions to make it much easier to use than the traditional websocket API's.
+While there are other APIs to use with Ripple (i.e. Accessing the `rippled` server directly via a web socket), this documentation is meant only for the `ripple-rest` API as this is the high-level API recommended for working with Ripple and some of the endpoints provide abstractions to make it much easier to use than the traditional websocket APIs.

 Installation instructions and source code can be found in the `ripple-rest` repository <a href="https://github.com/ripple/ripple-rest" target="_blank">here</a>.